Looking to get started haring? Here's a guide and some tips for you:

 -

-Make sure you have a trash bag available for empties at each stop (including start and end)
+Make sure you have a trash bag available for empties at each stop (including start and end), otherwise the pack will use your car as a garbage can and it will smell like stale beer for the rest of the season

 -